frippe75/google-takeout-road-mapping/README.md

 # Google Takeout Road Mapping

 **Google Takeout Road Mapping** is a Python tool that processes Google Takeout location data, allowing you to filter routes by activity (e.g., driving), apply geofencing, snap routes to roads using OSRM, and output GeoJSON files for visualization.
-The tool also supports customizable line thickness for mapping tools.
+The tool also supports customizable line thickness and color for mapping tools.

 ## Features

 - **Activity Filtering**: Filter routes based on specific activities (e.g., `IN_PASSENGER_VEHICLE` for car rides).
 - **Geofencing**: Only include routes within a defined geographic area (center point and radius).
 - **Date Range Filtering**: Limit routes to a specific time frame.
+- **Country Filtering**: Exclude routes in specified countries, supporting multiple name representations (e.g., `Sweden`, `Sverige`).
 - **Road Snapping**: Snap routes to actual roads using the OSRM API.
 - **GeoJSON Output**: Export the processed routes as a GeoJSON file for easy visualization.
-- **Customizable Line Thickness**: Control the thickness of route lines in the GeoJSON file for better visualization.
+- **Customizable Line Appearance**: Control the thickness and color of route lines in the GeoJSON file for better visualization.

 ## Prerequisites